-OpenStack is broken up into projects to allow you to plug and play components depending on your needs. the openstack map gives you an “at a glance” view of the openstack landscpace to see where projects fit and how they can work together.
+OpenStack is broken up into services to allow you to plug and play components depending on your needs.
+The openstack map gives you an “at a glance” view of the openstack landscape to see where those services fit and how they can work together.

 Core OpenStack Components including OpenStack Services, Operations Services, Add-Ons to Services and Bridges for Adjacent Tech.

 Think of these as curated playlists of OpenStack configurations.
 These sample configurations are based on OpenStack case studies and real-world reference architectures across industries and workloads.
 Each configuration will give you a good idea of which core and optional projects can be used for different environments.